Knapoc/hue-sync/README.md

   *  `BRIDGE_ACCESS_IDENTIFIER`: your developer identifier.
 For further information please check this [link](https://developers.meethue.com/documentation/getting-started).
   * `HUE_LAMP_COUNT`: Lights that are going to be controlled (The number of the lamp as it is shown in your hue App).
   * `AIRPLAY_NAME`: sets the AirPlay device name.
 Defaults to hue-sync-docker.
+  * `HUE_SYNC_PORT`: Listen for play requests on port.
+The default is to use port 5001.